DistrictOfJoban/Joban-Client-Mod/docs/Contribute_Code.md

 To be done.
 TL;DR use the manifold preprocessing, or contribute the code mappings directly to upstream.

 ### What about RenderSystem?
-Not all Minecraft's Code are obfuscated, for example some of the code in `com.mojang.blaze3d` including RenderSystem is not obfuscated, a mapping like Yarn or Mojmap is not needed and there's a much less chance that the method name will differ across modloaders due to them using different mappings.
+Not all Minecraft's code are obfuscated, for example some of the code in `com.mojang.blaze3d` including RenderSystem is not obfuscated, a mapping like Yarn or Mojmap is not needed and there's a much less chance that the method name will differ across modloaders due to them using different mappings.

 If you really find yourself not being able to compile across all versions and modloaders when using code that's not provided by Minecraft Mappings, again follow the steps above.